changerate/visualizing-job-shifts/README.md

 ![Graph 2023-24](./Staples%20Finances%202023-24.png)
 ![Graph 2025](./Staples%20Finances%202025.png)

-The dat comes from my Google Sheets.
+The data comes from my Google Sheets.
+I visualized it using matplot.

 ## To run notebook:
 - Navigate to the `visuals.ipynb` and hit `Run All`.